-3. Personal Capital Advisors – Wealth Management
+3. Personal Capital Advisors – Wealth Management Services

 ” Our ultimate goal is to establish and maintain a strategic investment portfolio for every client.
 This includes portfolio construction, security selection, portfolio monitoring and trade oversight,” ~Personal Capital Website

 So far this review of Personal Capital has covered the rich offerings of the Personal Capital technology-assisted platform.
 From cash flow, investing, and retirement there are a wealth of free resources.
-The easy setup and robust dashboard make this robo-advisor a must for your financial and investment management-whether you use Quicken, Mint or another system.
+The easy setup and robust dashboard make this investment planning tool a must for your financial and investment management-whether you use Quicken, Mint or another system.
 Next, learn how the dedicated Personal Capital Advisors work for you.

 This drill down by the top investment committee of Personal Capital does not obligate you to sign up for the paid service but gives you an idea of what to expect if you were to employ Personal Capital to manage all or part of your investment portfolio.

 Here’s what to expect if you engage Personal Capital Advisors to manage some or all of your assets.
 You’ll also learn about the Personal Capital pricing, fee structure, and investment philosophy.

 - Personal Financial Plan driven by financial advisor.